Wells Coates: Later achievements

 An inventive genius, Coates revelled in introducing new ideas in his work.
-Among his innovations was the '3-2' architectural plan, where two living rooms on one side of the building are equivalent in height to three rooms on the other side, making two units vertically on three floors.
-He also designed the "D-handle", a simple door handle design commonly employed, for example, in Scandinavian furniture.
-In 1930 he designed a studio for the British Broadcasting Corporation, and among his technical designs was a microphone stand featuring an overhead counterbalanced arm that enabled the microphone to be moved to any part of the studio while remaining perfectly balanced.
+Among his innovations was the '3-2' architectural plan, where two living rooms on one side of the building are equivalent in height to three rooms on the other side, making two units vertically on three floors. in 1928, he designed the "D-handle", an elegantly simple door handle design commonly employed, for example, in Scandinavian furniture.
+In 1930 he also designed a studio for the British Broadcasting Corporation, and among his technical designs was a microphone stand featuring an overhead counterbalanced arm that enabled the microphone to be moved to any part of the studio while remaining perfectly balanced.
 The design became a standard piece of equipment at the BBC.
 Coates also designed the distinctive and influential round bakelite cabinets used by EKCO for some of its radios during the 1930s.
 Featured in the V&A permanent collection, the Museum notes of the design of Model AD-65: "the severe geometric shape defined the visual vocabulary of radio design for many years".

 The thirties were his most prolific era.
 The Isokon was immediately followed by Embassy Court in Brighton (1935) and 10 Palace Gate, Kensington (1939).
 These were the only apartment buildings he would design.
 He also had several private home commissions.

 During World War II, he again served with the RAF, this time working on fighter aircraft development, for which he was later awarded an OBE.
 Following the war, he, like some other well known architects including Gropius and Breuer (by then working in America), contributed to the British post-War housing effort by introducing an early scheme for modular housing he called Room Unit Production.